Dynamic Policy Fusion for User Alignment Without Re-Interaction: Methodology

 The above theorem establishes the boundedness of the divergence between the task-specific policy and the personalised policy.
-Nevertheless, we can consider other choices for policy fusion as studied in the previous work \cite{sestini2021policy}, such as the weighted average or the product of the two policies.
+Nevertheless, we can consider other choices for policy fusion as studied in the previous work \citep{sestini2021policy}, such as the weighted average or the product of the two policies.
 However, the former does not operate on the common support, and the latter does not satisfy the invariability constraint, even when the policies are exactly the same, as evidenced in the Lemma \ref{lm:invariability}.
-For a detailed analysis, we refer the reader to the supplementary Section E. \begin{lemma} Let $\pi_\psi$ and $\pi_\phi$ be intent-specific policy and task-specific policies respectively and $\pi_\psi$ is not a random policy.
-Then $\pi_\phi$ and $\tfrac{1}{Z}\pi_\psi\pi_\phi$, where $Z$ is normalising factor are not invariant policies in any condition. \end{lemma} \begin{proof}
+For a detailed analysis, we refer the reader to the supplementary Section ~\ref{sec:other_choice}.